jamesquinlan/CCAR-Grid/README.md

 # Grid Class

 Cartesian Cell-based Anisotropic Refinement (CCAR) Grid.
 Performs adaptive anisotropic mesh refinement for flow simulation.
+Visualizations included the grid itself, with or without cell centers marked, and the velocity field.

 ```
 MATLAB Version: 9.10.0.1602886 (R2021a)